-Non-current financial liabilities decreased because a portion of the Banco Itaú Ioan was reclassified to current financial liabilities, as explained above.
-Other non-current liabilities increased MMUS\$ 4.2 as a result of a rise in deferred tax liabilities, related to the existing financing structure in euros that the CSAV Group used to invest in HLAG, as explained above.
+Non-current liabilities decreased because a portion of the loan from Banco Itaú (MMUS\$ 5) was reclassified to short-term because of maturity and the loan from Banco BTG Pactual was prepaid in June (MMUS\$ 16).
+Other non-current liabilities also decreased by MMUS\$ 5.5 as a result of a drop in deferred tax liabilities related to the existing financing structure in euros that the CSAV Group used to invest in HLAG, as explained above.
 This structure accrues interest that is eliminated upon consolidation, but taxed on a standalone basis in Chile, thus generating a charge to income taxes and increasing deferred tax liabilities for the period.
+This accrued finance income was recognized on a tax basis, thus decreasing the balance with respect to year-end 2020.

-To date, the Company's financial debt is MMUS\$ 225, at an average rate of 5.1%.
-Broken down by source, 33.3% is from bank loans and the rest is from bonds issued by the Company.
-By rate, 91% is fixed and only 9% is floating.
+To date, the Company's financial debt totals MMUS\$ 155, at an average rate of 4.7%.
+That rate is lower than March (5.1%) because the repayments were at an above-average rate and because CSAV renegotiated the loan with Banco Security, thus reducing its rate from 5.3% to 4.2%.
+35.5% of CSAV's financial debt consists of bank loans, while the remainder is the C series bond.
+87% is at fixed rates and only 13% is floating.
 Thus, variable-rate exposure is limited.
-For example, a 1% rise in the LIBOR rate would have a total net impact over the life of the loan of MMUS\$ 0.2.
+For example, a 1% rise in the LIBOR rate would have a total net impact over the life of the loan of MMUS\$ 0.12.

-As of March 31, 2021, equity increased by MMUS\$ 322.9 compared to December 31, 2020.
-This change is explained by increased net income of MMUS\$ 314.2 for the period ended March 31, 2021, and a rise in other reserves of MMUS\$ 8.7, explained fully by CSAV's share of HLAG's other comprehensive income and other equity reserves.
-More information on these changes in equity can be found in Note 28 f) of the Consolidated Financial Statements.
+As of June 30, 2021, equity increased by MMUS\$ 587.4 compared to December 31, 2020.
+This change is explained by increased net income of MMUS\$ 974.1 for the first half of the year, and a rise in other reserves of MMUS\$ 8.8, explained fully by CSAV's share of HLAG's other comprehensive income and other equity reserves.
+More information on these changes in equity can be found in Note 25 of the Consolidated Financial Statements.